jaredtking/invoice-generator-api/README.md

 # Invoice Generator API

-We created a simple API at Invoiced to generate invoice PDFs on the fly.
+We created a simple API at Invoice-Generator.com to generate invoice PDFs on the fly.
 This service has been used internally by us for some time.
 We believe this could be helpful in your project as well.

 The API has a primary endpoint that returns a PDF given details of an invoice.
 We don't store any of your invoice data.